- Office / Mass

 The entry of these indications is at the discretion of the indexer.

+Folio and Side, or Page: The actual number of the folio or page, as found in the manuscript or as supplied.
+If multiple sets of foliation exist, the indexer will select the most complete, accurate, or the one chosen by the host library (especially if the manuscript is digitized).
 Leading zeros are used (as in 001).
-The last of the four characters contains either "r" or "v" to identify the side of the folio on which a chant is found.
+For foliated manuscripts, this number is followed by either "r" or "v" to identify the side of the folio on which a chant is found.
+For manuscripts in which the numbering is by page this fourth character is left blank.
 When unnumbered folios occur between numbered ones, this field contains lower case letters starting with "w" to mark the unnumbered ones.
 For example, an unnumbered folio after 100 is designated as 100w for the recto and 100x for the verso.
-This preserves the manuscript order across sort sequences.
-For manuscripts in which the numbering is by page this fourth character is left blank.
+This preserves the manuscript sorting order.

 Liturgical Occasion / Feast Name: The name of the occasion on which the chant is sung, given in a style and spelling similar to that employed by Hesbert in volumes 3 and 4 of Corpus Antiphonalium Officii (CAO).